 - The FDA encourages all potential drug sponsors to utilize the Pre-IND Consultation Program.

 - This can be used to discuss the drug development path and suitable regulatory pathway for marketing authorization upfront with the FDA.

-- A sponsor may seek IRB approval before an IND application however recruitment and enrollment do not begin before both effective IND and IRB approval are secured.
+- A sponsor may seek IRB approval before an IND application however, recruitment and enrollment do not begin before both effective IND and IRB approval are secured.

-Shipment of clinical trial drug product
+Clinical trial drug product shipment